 It sounds vague, doesn’t it?
 ‘Holistic’ – what kind of ‘new age’ nonsense am I spouting today, you may ask?
 And why would any self-respecting digital marketing consultant use such a word?

-Well, it doesn’t mean that we’re going to recommend teas and essential oils in your digital marketing strategy (though they probably won’t hurt, if that’s your thing).
+Well, it doesn’t mean that I’m going to recommend teas and essential oils in your digital marketing strategy (though they probably won’t hurt, if that’s your thing).
 The word ‘holistic’ is defined, according to Oxford, as “characterised by the belief that the parts of something are intimately interconnected and explicable only by reference to the whole”.
 In medicine, a ‘holistic approach’ means that treatment should take into account the whole person, rather than just the ailment in question, including factors such as their mental state, social factors, and genetic predispositions.

 Why should you care?

 In essence, a ‘holistic approach’ means looking at the big picture, and that’s important in any marketing strategy, especially for digital mediums.
 More often than not, potential clients contact us because they ‘just want a website’.
 And that’s alright – if a website is all they’re missing from their big picture.
 But usually, digital marketing isn’t just a website, and a ‘website’ encompasses many aspects.
 It’s a combination of:

 - Visual branding (colours, typography, texture, spacing, etc.)